ibniss/hoots-manager/README.md

 The application is in a very early development stage.
 The currently supported features are:

--   fetching players & standings from MTGMelee API,
+-   fetching players, standings and pairings from MTGMelee API,
 -   adding custom tags to players,
--   adding custom formulas (using player data and the tags added) creating a custom scoring system which can be used to e.g. pick the "feature matches" to show on broadcast
+-   adding custom formulas (using player data and the tags added) creating a custom scoring system which can be used to e.g. pick the "feature matches" to show on broadcast,
+-   displaying pairings for each round, with formulas for each pairing tallied, with the ability to select feature matches and copy them in a Discord-friendly, customisable format

 ## The stack